Harmony Week 2023

-City of Salisbury celebrates Harmony Week from Friday 18 March to Sunday 27 March 2022.
+The City of Salisbury is delighted to recognise and celebrate Harmony Week from Monday 20 March to Sunday 26 March 2023.

 Our events and displays aim to facilitate a celebration of how all our differences make Australia a great place to live.

-Mayor Gillian Aldridge OAM says Salisbury was a prime example of what Harmony Week is about.
+Mayor Gillian Aldridge OAM says Salisbury is a prime example of what Harmony Week is about.

 Celebrate Salisbury’s rich diversity during Harmony Week

-Salisbury’s Harmony Week major event festivities feature a colourful, intercultural parade and wide range of performances, including didgeridoo playing as part of the traditional Welcome to Country.
-Stay till the end to see the colourful Lion dance.
-Other performances include an Italian band, a ukulele group, Filipino dancing, Pakistani music, African drumming and so much more.
-The planned Harmony Week 2022 program is below.
-Please check this website just before the event to refer to any updates.
+Salisbury’s Harmony Week festivities include a colourful, intercultural parade with a wide range of performances, including didgeridoo playing as part of the traditional Welcome to Country.
+Stay until the end to see the colourful lion dance.
+Other performances include come and try Egyptian belly dancing plus a range of music and dance performances from Ukraine, Italy, China, Fiji, the Philippines, Spain, Bhutan, India, Cambodia and more.

-For those that are able to, attendees are invited to wear something orange, or a traditional cultural outfit.
+For those that are able to, attendees are invited to wear a traditional cultural outfit or something orange.